 Trends for teens

 Smokeless tobacco is on the rise, the report also noted, particularly among white teen males.
-About one in 10 high school senior guys is a smokeless tobacco user, and for about one in five, it's cigars.
+About one in 10 high school senior guys is a smokeless tobacco user, and for about one in five, it’s cigars.
 Cigarettes and chewing tobacco are illegal for those under 18 in most U.S. states.
 Data also shows cigar smoking may be increasing among black high school females.
+Electronic cigarettes are also popular among teens.
+Find out more about e-cigarettes here.

 According to the National Institute on Drug Abuse, nicotine, through the use of tobacco, is one of the most heavily used addictive drugs and the leading preventable cause of disease, disability and death in the United States.
 The surgeon general’s report underscored the addictive nature of nicotine, particularly among teens.